nathanielknopf/experiment-game-with-frame/README.md

 Clone this repo, `cd` into the directory, and run `npm install` to install the dependencies locally.

 Various parameters for the server and for the experiment can be configured with the configs object in the the config.js file.

+By default, the server uses port 8080 and does not log in a mysql database.
+By default, the game runs for 1 minute with a 50% chance of either condition a or condition b, with small and large rocks spawning with equal likelihood.

 To run the server: